Sagar0002/E-commerce-Dashboard-PowerBI/README.md

+Ecommerce Sales Dashboard

-The aim of the E-commerce Sales Dashboard project was to provide a comprehensive perspective on e-commerce sales performance.
-This was achieved by creating interactive and visually captivating dashboards using Power BI.
-These dashboards were tailored to carefully scrutinize and monitor vital Year-to-Date (YTD) metrics, including profit, quantity, profit margin, and sales trends.
-Leveraging data sourced from the e-commerce platform, these dashboards empowered stakeholders to make well-informed decisions, pinpoint growth opportunities, and assess the effectiveness of their marketing campaigns.
+The E-commerce Sales Dashboard project aims to provide a comprehensive view of e-commerce sales performance.
+This is achieved through interactive and visually compelling dashboards built using Power BI.
+These dashboards are designed to analyze and track key Year-to-Date (YTD) metrics such as profit, quantity, profit margin, and sales trends.

-Tools Used
+Using data sourced from the e-commerce platform, the dashboard enables stakeholders to make informed decisions, identify growth opportunities, and evaluate the effectiveness of marketing campaigns.

 Power BI

 Power Query

-Dax Query
+DAX

-Data modeling
+Data Modeling